michelinus/Debian-for-WM8505-Netbooks/README.md

 # Debian for Wondermedia 8505 Netbooks
 This repository is a further amalgamation of work done by many others to bring Debian to WM8505-powered netbooks.
-In my case, the Sylvania SYNET07526.
 While they have gotten close, no other projects have offered a fully-functioning build for the device.
-This project aims to change that, creating a kernel build complete with modules and a Debian system complete with all standard utilities.
+This project aims to change that, creating a kernel build complete with modules and a Debian system complete with all standard utilities

+## Devices it works with
+This distro has been tested with:
+- Sylvania SYNET07526
+- Some generic netbook with ID 89103C
+- Eken M-001 / M-003 Tablets

 ## Credits
 Much of this work has been inspired by [wh0's bookconfig](https://github.com/wh0/bookconfig) project.
 The *kernel.tar.xz* file included is a direct clone of their kernel repository, simply included for ease of use.
 They were able to bring the custom device drivers needed in the kernel to a more modern Linux 4.5.
 Many of the scripts (including networking and udev) found in the *etc* folder were borrowed from their repository as well.
 Key build steps were also taken from [jubinson's debian-rootfs](https://github.com/jubinson/debian-rootfs) in order to effectively use Multistrap in the build process.
 I would also like to thank those involved in the [linux-vtwm](https://github.com/linux-wmt/linux-vtwm) project for their work in developing Kernel support for these devices.